 Steven Bergwijn twice had powerful shots blocked by defenders in the a Dutch attempts to restore equilibrium.

-Holland were however not to be denied just before half-time when Steven Bergwijn served Jari Schuurman who slotted the ball past Woodman.
+The Netherlands were however not to be denied just before half-time when Steven Bergwijn served Jari Schuurman who slotted the ball past Woodman.

 Eleven minutes in the second half, England were awarded an indirect freekick on the edge of the goal area after the goalkeeper handled the ball after a back-pass.
 However captain Ryan Ledson’s powerful shot was blocked by the Dutch goalkeeper.